orlof/dcpu-admiral/README.md

 into the 0xdb78 - 0xdb7f memory range: This can be used to transfer results from the interrupt to Admiral for further processing.

+<h6>void read(int sector)</h6>

+Reads a single sector from floppy and stores it to floppy buffer (0xd980 - 0xdb7f in current build).
+This method is provided for integrating with non-Admiral floppy formats.

+<h6>void write(int sector)</h6>

+Writes a single sector to floppy from floppy buffer (0xd980 - 0xdb7f in current build).
+This method is provided for integrating with non-Admiral floppy formats.

 <h5>DICT API</h5>

 <h6>dict.create()</h6>